jvmauricio/simple-gracefull-shutdown/README.md

 ### How to use

-Git clone the repo and create a cron schedule (preferably every 5 mins) to execute the script.
+Git clone the repo and create a cron schedule (preferably every 5 mins) to execute the network_check.sh script.

 ### Optional wake-on-lan